shabin5785/react-notes/Notes_1.md

 **Redux Sagas**
 - take gives an option to get payload from an action. takeEvery doesnt provide this option.
 - we cannot restart sagas. so takeEvery and take runs only once.
 Takeevery has a fn as second arg, and it just regenerates that fn for every action captured. take doenst has such a fn, so it executes only once( when first run) and is not loaded again until entire app restarts. takevery so creates a never ending loop for listening to action and invoking second generator fn.
 So takevery is take inside a while loop.

+- so take the generator fn complets and is not invoked again. in takevery the fn call to second generator fn prevents it from completing.